 How to get to Pintuyan from Malapascua

-Have you spent a few days enjoying the thresher shark in Malapascua and want to see the whale shark?
-It’s possible to go from Pintuyan to Malapascua by backtracking to Cebu or, if you want more adventure, by hopping via Kalanggaman.
+Have you spent a few days diving with thresher sharks in Malapascua and now want to see whale sharks too?
+It’s possible to travel from Malapascua to Pintuyan by backtracking to Cebu or, if you want more adventure, by hopping via Kalanggaman.
 Here we explain both options:

 1. Go from Malapascua to Pintuyan via Cebu

 Unless you came from Bantayan, you’ve probably already done this route.
-In short, you’d have to return to Cebu combining boat and bus or van and then hop over to Leyte.
-Keep in mind that this way you’d have to overnight in Cebu or on the ferry.
-The steps would be:
+In short, you’d have to return to Cebu combining boat and bus or van and then continue on to Leyte.
+Keep in mind that this way you’d need to spend the night in Cebu or on the ferry.
+The route looks like this:

 1. Bangka from Malapascua to Maya: they depart roughly every hour from 6:30 to 17:30.
 It costs 200 pesos per person and takes about 45 minutes.

 2. Bus or van to Cebu: right at the port there are usually vans waiting.
 They typically charge 350 pesos.
 If you want to save or don’t mind going more comfortably but more slowly, walk a bit and on the right you’ll see the bus station.
-Depending on the traffic in Cebu, it can take 5 or 6 hours.
+Depending on traffic in Cebu, the journey can take 5 to 6 hours.
 Prices are around 250 pesos, depending on the type of bus.

 3. Take a taxi to the appropriate ferry terminal: it can take about 30 minutes, depending on traffic.
 Always try to have them turn on the meter.